 Sodium Polyacrylate Fortune Teller Fish

 If you buy the toy, the fish is made from sodium polyacrylate — the same polymer used in disposable diapers and fake snow.
-You could collect the polymer, wet it, press it into a sheet, let it dry, and cut it into a fish shape.
+You can collect the polymer, wet it, press it into a sheet, let it dry, and cut it into a fish shape.
 That seems like a lot of work!
 Another option is:

 - Hydrate water gel beads, diaper-insides, or fake snow until they have absorbed water.
 Depending on the starting product, you’ll have either clear or white damp gel.
 If you used colored gel beads, it’s best to use beads of one color or else ones that mix together to produce an attractive hue.